fcerbell/fcerbell.github.io/_drafts/en/ConfigureJDBCForCouchbase.md

 ![Save the alias][11-SquirrelSaveAlias.png]

-It not only save the alias, but also open a connection using it, so, you should be connected to the cluster:
+It not only saving the alias, but also open a connection using it, so, you should be connected to the cluster:

 ![SquirrelConnected][12-SquirrelConnected.png]